hGriff0n/Spero/README.md

 ## Current Todo List:

-    1) Work on the module import syntax and semantics
+    1) Working on the module/import syntax and semantics
-    2) Collect all current contexts and keywords in a list
+    2) Describing the full grammar
-    3) Work on the type system
+    3) Designing the type system
-    4) Decide on concurrency support
+    4) Deciding on concurrency model
-        - Do I want to go full event-based (wouldn't need main then)
+    5) Formalizing language documentation
-    5) Start working on implementation details
+    6) Start working on the compiler
+    7) Planning out the standard library

 ## Some example programs

-    # Hello World (main might be unnecessary)
+    # Hello World
     def main = () -> "Hello World!".println